-I Market Square Market Square Any time Because of our age very cautious when out I don't go with my children anymore and around atherstone No Yes - please explain As per my previous comments No No 68 Yes By library/medical Centre and leisure centre Between 7 and 8 It's sad to see, unpleasantly nerve wracking, just makes you want to get away and wish they had somewhere else to be/go.
+Maybe Any time Because of our age very cautious when out I don't go with my children anymore No Yes - please explain As per my previous comments No By library/medical Centre and leisure centre It's sad to see, unpleasantly nerve wracking, just makes you want to get away and wish they had somewhere else to be/go.
 I am in support but think drugs is a more necessary area to focus on.
-Yes No Warden monitored zones No 69 Yes I tend not to go into town of an evening on my own.
-I think if people are out of control/violent due to excessive alcohol consumption, for everyone's protection (including theirs) they should be challenged and the alcohol should be taken from them and the person should be either taken home or detained until sober.
+No Warden monitored zones No 69 Yes Long Street Various days, usually I think if people are out of control/violent due to excessive alcohol consumption, for everyone's protection (including theirs) they should be challenged and the alcohol should be taken from them and the person should be either taken home or detained until sober.
 Repeat offenders should get a 3 strike warning and then charged with anti social behaviour and made to do a length of community work.
-Yes A three strike system for repeat offenders.
-You feel vulnerable and More police patrolling 70 Yes Market Square Fridays & Saturdays it can intimidating Yes the town centre No .
-22 piedee enpidin 1
+Yes Νο A three strike system for repeat offenders.
+You feel vulnerable and More police patrolling 70 Yes Market Square it can intimidating Yes Yes - please explain the town centre No

 More proactive police

 Friday and Saturday Heightened awareness presence by warranted

 71 Yes Long Street afternoon/evening. and vigilance.
 No comment.
 Yes No officers.
 No

 The area needs to be

 developed to provide

 Atherstone with a point

 of interest to attract

 people to the area.
 The

 roads can be shut off,

 providing a safe area

 for music festivals and

 other suitable Entertainment to

 72 No entertainment.
 Yes No provide a distraction No

 73 No It's a good idea Yes No No

 Friday and Saturday Feeling anxious and

 74 Yes Long Street evenings. unsafe.
 Yes Yes - please explain No

 Arrest them, more

 arrests and action will

 stop them because

 they know they will

 always be locked up

 and not get away with

 it.
 Spending a night in a

 cell and possibly

 I feel threatened threatened with a

 because sometimes it's criminal record.
 But put

 not just one person, more cameras in the

 From 12am onwards. there seems to be It would be nice to just Town.
 Hidden ones and

 Sometimes when the groups of people have some normal, civil high up so they don't

 market is on.
 There together.
 Drunk, people.
 Who are not smash them.
 Get

-swearing, laughing and interested in fights all evidence too and catch
+seems to be trouble on interested in fights all evidence too and catch

-and by the bench shouting out to us - me the time and causing them all in the act!
+and by the bench the time and causing them all in the act!

+outside the Church by and my mum.
+You trouble by disrupting Have signs made for

+• the peace and the public to report

+the daylight puts you upsetting people of the asbo behaviour to the

+75 Yes Market Square Clock Pub off. public.
+Yes Yes - please explain Police.
+No

+No • No No. No